 ……

-In either case, the devices need to determine that the smart watch is authorized to connect to the network via the relay UE before a network connection is established.
+In either case, the relay UE need to determine that the device is authorized to connect to the network via the relay UE before a network connection is established.
 Both devices also need to be authenticated with the network before the network connection is established.